2017–18 Northern Football League

-The 2017–18 Northern Football League season was the 120th in the history of Northern Football League, a football competition in England.
+The 2017–18 season was the 120th in the history of Northern Football League, a football competition in England.
+The league has operated two divisions in the English football league system, Division One at step 5, and Division Two at step 6.

 The constitution for Step 5 and Step 6 divisions for 2017–18 was announced on 26 May 2017, and fixtures were released on 3 June 2017.

 Division One

 Division One featured 19 clubs which competed in the division last season, along with three new clubs, promoted from Division Two: